sghebrab/pyGOST/README.md

 Using the encrypt and the decrypt methods (specifying, optionally, ECB or CBC mode) you'll be able to encrypt and decrypt the message you set or the ciphertext.
 If you encrypt a message, the result will also be stored in a GOST attribute, namely self.encrypted; if you then use the decrypt method, you won't need to set the ciphertext because it's already there.

-As of now, the library supports ECB, CBC, OFB and CFB modes.
+As of now, the library supports ECB, CBC, OFB, CFB and CTR modes.

-Here is an example of how the program should be used for both encryption an decryption.
+Here is an example of how the program should be used for both encryption and decryption.

 # Encryption